OuluBSD/RexTerm/README.md

 ## Notes
 - Default behavior follows Guake: quake-style drop-down when enabled, otherwise a standard window.
-- On Windows the PTY layer uses winpty; on other platforms Qt/pty integration is expected to take over as support is added.
+- On Windows the PTY layer uses winpty; on Unix-like systems it uses ptyprocess for cross-platform PTY support.
+- Global hotkey functionality is currently Windows-only.